envi/olesia-khomchyn.github.io/docs/InventoryVendors.md

 ContractExpDate must be greater than 2009-01-25.
 ```

-## Get the list of inventory vendors changed from specified date
+## Get the list of inventory vendors changed from the specified date

 ### <span style="color: #F05D30">Path</span>
 GET /odata/InventoryVendors/GetAllFromDate(from={from},facilityId={facilityId},syncFlag={syncFlag})